 If you have teenage children, you may have heard it before: "There's nothing to eat in this house!"
 Sure, you can do your part by buying lots of healthy foods but your teen can get involved too, by helping to prepare some of those foods.
 Why?
-When teens learn healthy cooking skills at home, they'll be more likely to plan balanced meals when they become responsible for their own food choices after they leave home.
+When teens learn healthy cooking skills at home, they'll be better prepared to plan balanced meals and make their own food choices after they leave home.

 To help your teen get cooking, stock your kitchen with these easy-to-prepare staples.